-Georgia Pavlopoulou is a Senior Teaching Fellow in Psychology and Research Fellow at the Lifespan and Learning and Sleep Laboratory (LiLAS) at UCL, and Dagamara Dimitriou is a Reader in Developmental Science and Director of LiLAS.
+Georgia Pavlopoulou is a Senior Teaching Fellow in Psychology and Research Fellow at the Lifespan and Learning and Sleep Laboratory (LiLAS) at UCL, and Dagmara Dimitriou is a Reader in Developmental Science and Director of LiLAS.
 Here they discuss research which explored autistic adults' experiences of sleep problems.

-Authors: Georgia Pavlopoulou, Dagamara Dimitriou
+Authors: Georgia Pavlopoulou, Dagmara Dimitriou

 Autistic adults and sleep problems